haberdashPI/SignalOperators.jl/README.md

 SignalOperators is a [Julia](https://julialang.org/) package that aims to provide a clean interface for generating and manipulating signals: typically sounds, but any signal regularly sampled in time could be manipulated.

-This package is not yet working, and the examples below may break; it is presented as an example of the intended design.
+This package remains in an experimental stage.
+The tests all seem to be passing locally, and it seems to be working for the few small examples I've tried.
+It is not yet well battle tested, and I am still thinking through tests to verify all functionality.
+I also make no guarantees regarding performance.

 ```julia
 using SignalOperators